USCbiostats/PM566/adding-materials.md

 # Course Material for PM566

-The course website is based off the [course template](https://github.com/kjhealy/course_template) by [Kieran Healy](https://kieranhealy.org/).
+The course website is based on the [course template](https://github.com/kjhealy/course_template) by [Kieran Healy](https://kieranhealy.org/).

-The PM566 course webpage is linked at the top of this page.

 This skeleton uses the [Academic Hugo theme](https://sourcethemes.com/academic/), with some slight template modifications found in `/assets/` and `layouts/`.
-The theme is included as a submodule, so when when cloning for the first time, use this command to get the theme too:

-    git submodule update --init --recursive

 Then you can use `blogdown::serve_site()` to render the website locally.
 Remember to run `blogdown::serve_site()` before pushing new changes.
+Make sure you run it within the `website` folder.

 # Adding material

-To add material for week X you need to do the following.
+To add material for week "X," you need to do the following.

 ## Readings page

-Create a file named `0X-reading.Rmd` in the `content/reading/` folder.
+Create a file named `0X-reading.Rmd` in the `website/content/reading/` folder.
 You can use the following as a starting point:

 ```
 ---